virtual-labs/exp-quantitative-techniques-iitk/experiment/theory.md

 L is the mean intercept  length<br>
 Π is the constant value, with a value of 3.14<br><br>
 <b>2.1.8  Repeat and Average</b><br>
 Repeat the above steps to ensure statistical accuracy.
-Calculate the average grain size from the results obtained in different fields. <br><br>
+Calculate the average grain size from the results obtained in different fields. <br>

 <b> Advantages</b><br>
 * It is a relatively straightforward method, doesn’t require any special instruments for study, and is easily accessible to every laboratory for usage.<br>